WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 - **SA** (Synthetic Accessibility) : a heuristic score estimating how difficult a molecule is to synthesize (lower = easier); we used SA < 3.0 as the threshold.

-From the top 10,000 ranked compounds, PAINS filtering (pan-assay interference compound removal) together with the QED and SA thresholds reduced the set to 3,353 ligands.
+From the top 10,000 ranked compounds, PAINS filtering (pan-assay interference compound removal) with the QED and SA thresholds reduced the set to 3,353 ligands.

 Of the ligands remaining after PAINS filtering (≈34% of the original top 10,000), we ranked candidates using rank confidence, a Bayes-GNE-specific score, and selected the top 10.

 We then checked these ten for the canonical hinge-binding motif typical of HER2 tyrosine kinase inhibitors; 6 of the 10 (60%) contained the motif.
 Finally, using Boltz for visualization and scoring, we reviewed these molecules and chose 5 final candidate ligands.

 <img width="2244" height="669" alt="image" src="https://github.com/user-attachments/assets/cc0ad039-c64a-446d-b996-b7eee6306e0d" />

 <img width="2201" height="883" alt="image" src="https://github.com/user-attachments/assets/5f24df75-5931-457e-a87e-25fe2335c135" />